Ambarella unveils 8K AI vision processor for car, drone, and robot cameras

 In automotive video telematics applications, CV5 provides the performance necessary to encode multiple video streams from front safety features, driver monitoring, cabin monitoring, and side-view cameras.

 “The [8K] performance is already useful.
-First, there is a balance between resolution and frames per second with the maximum dictated by this performance so even if the application does not make use of 8k, the additional resource can be applied to increase the FPS which is commonly useful,” said semiconductor analyst Tom Hackenberg at Yole Développement, in an email to VentureBeat.
-“Second, while we might view 8K as overkill for visual displays in embedded applications, the additional data may allow for greater accuracy when inferencing the content of the video. ”
+First, there is a balance between resolution and frames per second with the maximum dictated by this performance so even if the application does not make use of 8K, the additional resource can be applied to increase the FPS, which is commonly useful,” Yole Développement semiconductor analyst Tom Hackenberg said in an email to VentureBeat.
+“Second, while we might view 8K as overkill for visual displays in embedded applications, the additional data may allow for greater accuracy when inferencing the content of the video.”

-The CVflow AI engine can simultaneously run advanced driver assistance systems (ADAS) algorithms such as whether the driver is drowsy or is veering out of a lane.
+The CVflow AI engine can simultaneously run advanced driver assistance system (ADAS) algorithms, such as whether the driver is drowsy or is veering out of a lane.

 The combination of high-resolution video capture with advanced AI processing enables ADAS cameras to recognize images over long distances and with high accuracy.

-In robotic and drone applications, CV5’s CVflow AI engine can accelerate simultaneous localization and mapping (SLAM), path planning, and obstacle detection, and avoidance algorithms for navigation and autonomous operation.

-“In the drone market, CV5 brings next-generation videography and cinematography, by supporting 8k video with excellent image quality and compression efficiency,” said Pertsel.
+“In the drone market, CV5 brings next-generation videography and cinematography by supporting 8K video with excellent image quality and compression efficiency,” Pertsel said.
 “It will enable things like object detection, obstacle avoidance, sensor fusion, and path planning for autonomous drones.”

 For drone-based aerial videography and cinematography, CV5 can simultaneously perform flight control and navigation functions while recording up to 8K resolution video recording at 60 frames per second.

-“We think multi-camera systems will be one of the key applications, like having lots of cameras on a semi truck,” Pertsel said.
+“We think multi-camera systems will be one of the key applications, like having lots of cameras on a semi-truck,” Pertsel said.

 The CV5 SoC shares common SDK and computer vision (CV) tools with Ambarella’s other CVflow system-on-chip (SoC) families, simplifying development of cameras with multiple price and performance options.
 It has common tools for developers.

 I asked if it was overkill to have an 8K video of someone perhaps falling asleep in a car.
-Udit Budhia, director of marketing at Ambarella, said in an interview that semi truck monitoring might need such image processing power because it would have so many cameras keeping track of different parts of the truck, including the part where a camera monitors if a driver is drowsy.
+Ambarella marketing director Udit Budhia said in an interview that semi-truck monitoring might need such image processing power because it would have so many cameras keeping track of different parts of the truck, including the part where a camera monitors whether a driver is drowsy.
 All of that could add up to requiring 8K processing.

 The Santa Clara, California-based company, which went public in 2012, started out making low-power chips for video cameras.
 But it parlayed that capability into computer vision expertise and in 2018 launched its CVflow architecture to create low-power artificial intelligence chips.
 Now the company has 800 employees and is competing with the likes of Intel and Nvidia, though with a focus on low-power applications.
 Ambarella generated $220 million in revenue in 2019.